Abd al-Aziz ibn Musa

-Abd al-Aziz ibn Musa ibn Nusayr (عبد العزيز بن موسى) was the first governor of Al-Andalus, in modern-day Spain and Portugal.
-He was the son of Musa ibn Nusayr, the governor of Ifriqiya.
+Abd al-Aziz ibn Musa ibn Nusayr (عبد العزيز بن موسى) was an Arab general and the first governor of Al-Andalus, in modern-day Spain and Portugal.
+He was the son of Musa ibn Nusayr, the Umayyad governor of Ifriqiya.
 ‘Abd al-Aziz had a long history of political and military involvement along with his father.

 Early life

-‘Abd al-Aziz accompanied his father in 712 to aid the Berber general, Tariq, in the Umayyad conquest of Hispania.
-It has been speculated that Musa ibn Nusayr and his son, both Arabs, did not want the glory of conquest to be claimed by a Berber.
+‘Abd al-Aziz accompanied his father in 712 to aid the Umayyad general, Tariq, in the Umayyad conquest of Hispania.
 The conquest of the area was progressing smoothly under Tariq, Musa ibn Nusayr and ‘Abd al-Aziz.
 With the success of the conquest apparent, Tariq and Musa ibn Nusayr were called back to Syria by the Umayyad caliph, Al Waleed, in 714.
 ‘Abd al-Aziz was given the governorship of Al-Andalus by his father.
 Musa ibn Nusayr, upon his return to Damascus, fell into disfavour with the caliph and ended his days in Medina as an “old and broken man.”
 ‘Musa ibn Nusayr outlived his son, ‘Abd al-Aziz.